How to Write Attractive Rental Listing Descriptions (With Examples)

 Location, Location, Location

-One of the best things you can do to describe your property is to discuss your property location.
-The NAR (National Association of Realtors) found that 69% of home shoppers who take action on a real estate website started their search with a local term like “Dallas Texas homes for rent”.
+Always describe your property’s location early on.
+The NAR (National Association of Realtors) found that 69% of home shoppers started their web search with a local term like “Dallas Texas homes for rent.”

 example